 One of the most brutal games ever made is the theme of our new Retro Dose, and the only thing that beat that silly, sadistic fun is its sequel - Postal 2 in 2003.

-Good pace of mindless violence continued with Postal 2 in 2003, but unfortunately Postal 3 that came out in 2011-2012 wasn't good enough and it even didn't get enough attention to continue the traditional Postal series.
-There is also a Postal movie, which was made by Uwe Boll, which. fortunately, is not the worst movie he made and its even watchable, so if you miss a little Postal atmosphere you should check it out.
+The good pace of mindless violence continued with Postal 2 in 2003, but unfortunately, Postal 3 which came out in 2011-2012 wasn't good enough and it even didn't get enough attention to continue the traditional Postal series.
+There is also a Postal movie, which was made by Uwe Boll, which fortunately, is not the worst movie he made and it's even watchable, so if you miss a little Postal atmosphere you should check it out.

-As for the quality Postal sequel we all expect, we can only hope that such a day will come and raise the dust in the world of gaming due to excessive levels of controversy which a Postal game should have.
+As for the quality Postal sequel we all expect, we can only hope that such a day will come and rise in the dust of the world of gaming due to the excessive levels of controversy which a Postal game should have.

 So, would a remastered version of this game work?
-Actually, there is a remastered version called Postal Redux and its great, but I think a new Postal game would be better, the developers just need to consider what made the game so popular.
+Actually, there is a remastered version called Postal Redux and it is great, but I think a new Postal game would be better, the developers just need to consider what made the game so popular.